 An honors program is available, acceptance into which must be approved by the faculty of the Center for Latin American Studies.
 Students must have a minimum 3.0 general GPA and a 3.3 GPA in Latin American Studies courses to be accepted into the program.
 The Honors Program requires the writing of an honors thesis and passing an oral honors examination.
 Interested students should consult their academic advisor during their junior year.

 The Center for Latin American Studies sponsors faculty colloquia, conferences, and a speaker’s series which brings distinguished scholars, government and business leaders, and social activists to campus.
 The Center also publishes a bi-annual newsletter.
 In addition to the core program LAS students may participate in an honors program, independent study, internships, and study abroad programs in Argentina, Brazil, Chile, the Dominican Republic, and Guatemala.

-The Center draws upon renowned Vanderbilt faculty from the Departments of Anthropology, Art History, Economics, History, Political Science, Sociology, and Spanish & Portuguese.
+The Center draws upon renowned Vanderbilt faculty from the Departments of Anthropology, Art History, Economics, History, Political Science, Sociology, and Spanish & Portuguese, as well as each of the professional schools.
 Center faculty include award-winning and innovative teachers who are involved in a wide array of University projects such as Alternative Spring Break in Mexico, service learning in Nicaragua, Guatemala and Costa Rica, and outreach to Nashville's Hispanic community.
 They are also active in national and international conferences, editorial boards and publishing, and documentary film and museum projects.
 A complete listing of faculty and course offerings is available on the Center website.

 Nicolette Kostiw, PhD